The Entropic Signature of Class Speciation in Diffusion Models: Numerical Experiments

 \subsection{Estimating the Entropy in Trained Models}

-In trained diffusion models, the posteriors are not available in closed form.
-To estimate the partitioned conditional entropy $H[\pi(Z)|X_t]$ along the denoising trajectory, we therefore adopt an online posterior-tracking procedure that takes advantage of the Markov structure of the forward diffusion process
+In trained diffusion models, posteriors are not available in closed form.
+To estimate the partitioned class-conditional entropy $H(Y_\mathcal{S}|X_t)$ along the denoising trajectory, we employ an iterative procedure that utilizes the Markov structure of the forward diffusion process

-and the availability of conditional and unconditional models \cite{koulischer2025dynamic}.
-This allows us to propagate class posteriors backward along a denoising trajectory by iteratively updating log-posterior ratios using local likelihood increments between successive noise levels.

-Concretely, for a given semantic partition, we estimate the posterior $\gamma_{\pi}(x_t)$ by accumulating the log-likelihood ratio between the conditional and reference denoisers.
-At each time step, the update is expressed in terms of squared reconstruction errors, which can be computed directly from the model's noise or data predictions (Algorithm 2 in \citet{koulischer2025dynamic}).
-The partitioned conditional entropy is then obtained by Monte Carlo averaging over the sampled trajectories.
-Algorithm ~\ref{alg: part_entropy} summarizes the procedure with further details being discussed in Appendix \ref{appendix: implementation}.